jxnl/blog/docs/writing/posts/no-potential.md

 I had a conversation with my friend today that shook something loose in my head: no one has potential.
 Like [most of the lies I tell myself](./advice.md), this is obviously false - and yet, sometimes we need these extreme statements to see a deeper truth.

-> There is no such thing as potential.
-Its just a projection of your own potential and values and beliefs.
+> We often combate excess pessimism with excess optimism.
+We see potential in others and believe they can change.
+But this is just a projection of our own potential and values and beliefs.

 Let me explain.